-Born August 22, 1828, to Heber Chase Kimball and Vilate Murray in Mendon, New York, Helen Mar Kimball was their third child.
-In 1832, Heber with Brigham Young, visited a branch of the Church in Columbia, Pennsylvania.
+Helen was born August 22, 1828, in Mendon, New York, the third child of Heber Chase Kimball and Vilate Murray Kimball.
+In 1832, Heber with Brigham Young, visited a branch of the Church in Columbia, Pennsylvania, to investigate the teachings advanced by .

 Controversy has accompanied discussions of Helen Mar Kimball’s plural marriage to Joseph Smith for several reasons.
 First, she was fourteen at the time of the ceremony.
 Helen described her introduction in an 1882 narrative: